gui11aume/neuronal_activity/README.md

 3. Restart VS Code or Cursor to apply the changes.

-**Important Note:**
-*It is critical to check that the Ruff version installed in the repository is the same as the one in the pre-commit hook.
-This is done by the commit hook `check-ruff-version`.*

 Now, Ruff will automatically lint and format your Python code on save, ensuring consistent code style and catching potential issues early in development.

 ## Testing and Debugging